-So, it’s your first time on the cruise.
+So, it’s your first time on a party cruise in playa del carmen.
 You’ve earned it, and you want to relax and feel a bit of luxury with your loved ones.
-But since, a cruise ship isn’t just a simple mode of transport – it’s packed with activities and new things to experience – it pays to do some research before you hop on.
+But since a cruise ship isn’t just a simple mode of transport – it’s packed with activities and new things to experience – it pays to do some research before you hop on.
 A lot of people who were not as prepared learned things the hard way.
-Now, you can learn from others’ experience and remember these cruise ship tips for first timers:
+Now, you can learn from others’ experience and remember these cruise ship tips for first-timers:

 Mind your timing